-

 This Biden administration policy revokes in its entirety the Trump-era policy identified in this entry.

-On January 20, 2021, President Biden issued a proclamation terminating the declared emergency with respect to the Southern border.
-This proclamation also indicates that a review will determine how to redirect funds diverted for wall construction.
+On January 20, 2021, President Biden issued a proclamation terminating the declared emergency with respect to the Southern border and indicating that a review will determine how to redirect funds diverted for wall construction.

 This Biden administration action explains how funds will be redirected in light of the termination of border wall construction.